manvinderjit/amazon-connect-implement/README.md

    - Can choose to announce the returned vanity numbers again.
    - The flow is also modified to handle incorrect inputs or handle timeouts.

 3. **Data Type Issues**: I faced a unique challenge when returning JSON data from the lambda function, wherein the returned object contained a boolean field.
-I wanted to use this for determining success or failure conditions and announce the appropriate attribute.
+I wanted to use this for determining ***success*** or ***failure*** of the vanity number generating lambda and announce the appropriate response returned.
 But the Contact Flow attributes only accept strings and I was passing boolean in the JSON object.
 It was a bit tricky to figure this out and pass ```ssmlError``` as string instead of boolean.

 ## Production Improvements